ddrcode/node-secure/README.md

    // when "strict mode' is on we can leave - globals are protected by default if(!global) return;

-   // first lets redefine proper values in case they got overridden undefined = void 0;
+   // redefine proper values in case they got overridden undefined = void 0;
    NaN = 0/0;
    Infinity = 1/0;